Skip to main content

 How much does an Oregon auto dealer bond cost?

 Oregon auto dealer bonds ($50,000, 3-year term) cost $500-$5,000 for the full 3-year period depending on credit.
 Excellent credit (750+) pays $500-$1,000 (1-2%).
 Good credit (680-749) costs $1,000-$2,000 (2-4%).
 Fair credit (620-679) ranges $2,000-$3,500 (4-7%).
 Lower credit may pay up to $5,000 (10%).
-Because this is a 3-year bond, your effective annual cost is approximately one-third of the quoted premium — a significant savings over states with annual bonds.
+Your effective annual cost is approximately one-third of the quoted premium.

 What is Oregon DMV Form 735-0370?